PeerInfinity/Archipelago/docs/json/developer/getting-started.md

 ### 1. Explore the Running Application

 -   Interact with the different panels (Inventory, Locations, Regions, etc.) to get a feel for the UI.
 -   Open your browser's developer tools (usually by pressing `F12`) and inspect the **Console** tab.
 You should see log messages from the application's initialization process.
 -   The application uses a structured logger.
-To see more detailed logs, you can type commands like `log_level INIT_STEP INFO` or `log_override DEBUG` directly into the browser console.
+To see more detailed logs, you can type commands like `log_level stateManager DEBUG` or `log_status` directly into the browser console.
 For more details, see the [Logging System Reference](./reference/logging-system.md).

 ### 2. Make a Simple Change